hastest/juliannma.com/pages/seas.md

 SEAS: Sustainable Environment through the Arts & Sciences
 ===========================================================

-Climate change and environmental sustainability are immense and immediate global concerns still poorly understood.
-Recognizing the problem as one of (mis)communication and driven to bring these issues to public attention, Juliann began searching for creative new languages to spark reform in how we understand and treat our planet.
-Thus, SEAS was born.
+Climate change and environmental sustainability are rapidly snowballing global concerns, still poorly understood, inadequately addressed.
+Recognizing the problem as arising from (mis)communication, and driven to bring these issues to public attention, Juliann began searching for creative new languages to spark reform of how we understand and treat our planet.

-A melting pot of eclectic talents, SEAS unites artists and environmental experts in creating unique performing arts experiences translating scientific research and data into immediate, visceral experiences, awakening audiences to the impact we have on nature.
+A melting pot of eclectic talents, SEAS unites artists and scientists in creating unique performing arts experiences translating environmental research into immediate, visceral experiences, awakening audiences to the impact we have on nature.

 SEAS seeks to challenge and diversify traditional audiences, roles, and settings of classical music, contemporary dance, and scientific research, serving as an innovative platform for professionals and audiences to interact and share ideas across often-segregated fields that would benefit through collaboration.